wyuinche/mitum-js-util/README.md

 ### Generate Pool-Withdraw

-`Pool-Withdraw` supports to withdraw amounts from pool.
+`Pool-Withdraw` supports withdrawing amounts from the pool.

 #### Usage